vippsas/vipps-developers/vipps-api-lifecycle.md

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >
-> - MAJOR version when you make incompatible API changes,
+> - MAJOR version when you make incompatible API changes
-> - MINOR version when you add functionality in a backwards compatible manner, and
+> - MINOR version when you add functionality in a backwards compatible manner
-> - PATCH version when you make backwards compatible bug fixes.
+> - PATCH version when you make backwards compatible bug fixes

 ### Version number in the endpoint URIs